 My unexpected but oh so worth it journey from being diet-obsessed to body positive

-I can’t recall exactly when my journey to becoming diet-obsessed began but I know my journey to becoming body positive took me by surprise.
-There was a time around puberty where I began wondering what boys thought of me.
+I can’t recall exactly when my journey to becoming diet-obsessed began, but I know my journey to becoming body positive took me by surprise.
+There was a time around puberty, where I started wondering what boys thought of me.
 Of course, I wondered and worried the most, what the other girls thought and said about me when I wasn’t in the room.
 Did they whisper and say nasty things about the way I looked?

 Before that, I always assumed that adolescent girldom was the way I saw it in the movies.
 The normal/average size girl playing sidekick to the blond-haired model that had it all.